alexjohnj/geographyas/_posts/riversAndFlooding/2012-01-04-long-and-cross-profiles.md

 ## Channel Velocity

-The velocity of a river varies throughout the river’s course but the velocity of a river also varies within a specific cross section of the channel too.
-Close to the bed and banks friction is great so the river flows slower.
-In the centre of the channel, friction is lower so the river flows faster.
-The fastest point in a cross section of a channel is in the middle of the channel just beneath the surface so that friction with the bed, banks & air is minimal.
-This point is known as the _thalweg_.
+The average flow velocity of a river increases along its long profile.
+This makes sense; along the profile, more potential energy is converted to kinetic energy, increasing the velocity.
+This is only the average velocity however; a cross-section of a river shows that the velocity varies from one side to the other.
+The lowest velocities are found where the river is shallow and so friction is greatest.
+The maximum velocity is found near the river's surface where the channel is deep.
+At this point, friction with both the air and the channel is minimal.
+This point is often directly above the river's _thalweg_.

-The velocity at different points in a channel’s cross section can be illustrated on a channel’s cross section using isovels:

-![][channel-velocity-cross-section]
+Thalweg:
+:   A line running along a river's profile linking its deepest points.
+A river's fastest flow normally runs along it.

+The velocity at different points along a channel's cross-section is shown using _isovels_.
+That's just a fancy name for contour lines that link areas of equal velocity.

+![An example cross-section of a river channel with isovels drawn on.
+The shape of the isovels will vary with the shape of the channel.][channel-velocity-cross-section]

 ---